JKG365/Finance_Reconciliation_Analytics/README.md

 The system identifies high-risk orders by ranking absolute reconciliation variances and quantifying exposure concentration to support targeted investigation and control design.

 ## Visual Outputs
+The following visualization summarizes reconciliation health, exposure concentration, and risk drivers identified through the analysis.
 ### Financial Exposure by Reconciliation Status
 ![Financial Exposure by Reconciliation Status](assets/exposure_by_status.jpg)